Categories

 5. How old were you when you were saved?

 At my dad’s funeral his sister said, “If there’s anyone at all in heaven, Lee is there.”
 Not because of what he said, or what he did, or who he was, or anything other than one simple fact: he trusted in Jesus as his Savior and rested all his hope on the righteousness of God’s only Son, sent to give new life.
-You could see it in his face, hear it in his voice, know it in his actions, believe it in his life.
+You could see it in his face, hear it in his voice, know it in his actions, and believe it in his life.

 No, I don’t know how old he was when he was saved.
 But it doesn’t matter.
 He was eighty-three years old when he saw Jesus face-to-face.